jalehman/omtut-angular/README.md

 ## What's left out

 + Step 11 - REST and Custom Services: This involves use of Angular's $resource service, which doesn't really fit in well to the CLJS way of doing things.
-+ Step 12 - Applying Animations: This is more of a CSS thing than something related to Om.
-I don't plan demonstrating this.
++ Step 12 - Applying Animations: TBD